Get now| The Ultimate Egypt travel guide compilation.

 This is probably the most common phrase you will hear in Arabic, along with shokran and “welcome to Egypt.”
 You can anticipate hearing it when inquiring about meeting times, opening and closing hours (we will return at 3 p.m., insha’Allah); the estimated time of travel (just one hour, insha’Allah); and whether a car is traveling in the correct direction (yes, we are heading in the correct direction, insha’Allah). actually in any sentence that uses a future tense conjugation of the verb.

-This expression literally means “if God is willing,” which can be a lovely acknowledgement and reminder of how the Divine can be seen and felt in all facets of daily existence.
-Nevertheless, there’s a joke that claims these are actually equivalent to an Arabic passive “no”—that is, “don’t be ridiculous, this thing you want can never happen, but I’m too polite to say so.”
+This expression literally means “if God is willing,” which can be a lovely acknowledgement as well as a reminder of how the Almighty be seen and felt in all facets of daily existence.
+Nevertheless, there’s a joke that claims these are actually equivalent to an Arabic passive “no”—that is, “don’t I’m too nice to tell you that this thing you want will never happen, but be ridiculous.

 Directions